-TRON: Uprising takes place during and immediately after TRON: Evolution, so there's no reason not to.
+- TRON: Uprising takes place during and immediately after TRON: Evolution, so there's no reason not to.
 Sure, Beck's plot is the first and most important one in the show, but bringing in elements from that game would be fun and make for some nice continuity backfiling.
 And if they can get Mandy Moore and Elijah Wood(!) as voice actors, it's not impossible for them to get Olivia Wilde behind a microphone.

-Anon appearing probably wouldn't be likely because of his death at the end of Evolution, but Quorra would make for a stellar cameo since Beck may not be willing to reveal that the real Tron's alive and she may only think he's a very good pretender.
+- Anon appearing probably wouldn't be likely because of his death at the end of Evolution, but Quorra would make for a stellar cameo since Beck may not be willing to reveal that the real Tron's alive and she may only think he's a very good pretender.

-It requires fewer (so far 0) retcons to make this story a sequel instead of a prequel.
+- It requires fewer (so far 0) retcons to make this story a sequel instead of a prequel.
 If this is a prequel, when/how did Tron escape between his shown defeat and capture?
 If Tron escaped and became active again why wasn't CLU more worried?
 And if this takes place before TRON: Legacy, why didn't Tron make contact with Kevin Flynn?

-Except for CLU's actual appearance in the pilot episode, that is.
+- Except for CLU's actual appearance in the pilot episode, that is.
 Hard to show up and be dead at the same time.

-Beck is using the name and face of Tron, without actually being him.
+- Beck is using the name and face of Tron, without actually being him.
 Maybe the same has happened with Clu.

-It also makes the character of Tesler more interesting: is he aware of CLU's defeat, or not?
+- It also makes the character of Tesler more interesting: is he aware of CLU's defeat, or not?
 If he is aware, is he in denial, or is he using Clu's name to carve out his own kingdom.

-Definitely jossed.
+- Definitely jossed.
 Clu is shown to be alive during the show; since Rinzler is nowhere to be seen, the events of TRON: Legacy could not have occurred.

-There's any number of ways Clu's regime could convincingly pretend he was still alive.
+- There's any number of ways Clu's regime could convincingly pretend he was still alive.
 And since Rinzler was Brainwashed!Tron anyway, it could easily take place after he's regained his original personality.